SamteaSilver/SamteaSilver.github.io/README.md

 - Display a fun fact about each pokemon somehow

 - Display the shiny form of each pokemon using toggle ?

+- Some Pokemon cannot be looked up (Enamorus) with their name, they need to be looked up using their "official name"